Official websites use .mil

 You may also appeal any determination you consider to be adverse (for example the inability of the command to find your document).

-s with appeals of denied information, an appeal of an adverse determination also must be postmarked within 60 calendar days of the date of the letter advising you of the adverse determination.
+With appeals of denied information, an appeal of an adverse determination also must be postmarked within 90 calendar days of the date of the letter advising you of the adverse determination.

 Requests are processed in order by date of receipt and according to their complexity.
 These are called easy and hard queuing tracks.
 Whenever possible, an initial determination to release or deny a record is made within 20 working days after receipt of the request by the official who is designated to respond.
 However, due to the thousands of requests received annually, the agency may need additional time to answer your request.